Paavai Vilakku: Release and reception

 Paavai Vilakku was released on 19 October 1960, during Diwali.
 The film was distributed by Sivaji Films in Madras.
 The Indian Express wrote, "Despite the picture being crowded with a battalion of familiar faces, the total effect is pleasing and K. Somu's direction compels attention".
 Kanthan of Kalki said K. Sarangapani, Ramasamy and A. Karunanidhi gave light to the film.
-Facing competition from Kairasi, Petra Manam, and Mannathi Mannan, released on the same day, the film did not perform well at box-office.
+The film did not perform well at box-office.